 Above - The middle graph in the figure presents real time water level data at 5-minute resolution while the lower graph shows daily average levels relative to the previous 20 years.
-Water levels at Aklavik have been affected by ice movement over the course of this morning, and remain above average.
+Water levels at Aklavik remain affected by ice and ice movement, and remain well above average.